openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_system.rst

 All steps must be completed successfully, without any errors.

-Check conection between instances in different availibility zones
+Check conection between instances in different availability zones
 -----------------------------------------------------------------